 (5) The electric utility shall cause applications to exit the queue in the same order in which the applications entered the queue, unless the application’s position in the queue slipped due to waiting on information from a transmission provider or transmission owner.

-(6) Within the queue, an electric utility may study applications in geographic clusters or time-delineated batches.
+(6) Within the queue, an electric utility may study applications in geographic clusters or time-delineated batches with the agreement of other interconnection customers that may be impacted by being included in the proposed batch.

 (7) The electric utility must explain in its interconnection procedures, in plain English, how the queue operates.